Penalties, Notices and Reports

 4.1 The DRPU applies the same principles as the CPS when deciding whether or not to prosecute.

-4.2 Each case is individually assessed to establish whether there is sufficient admissible evidence to make a conviction more likely than not.
+4.2 Each case is individually assessed by a solicitor to establish whether there is sufficient admissible evidence to make a conviction more likely than not.
 This is the evidential test.
 We will not prosecute a case that fails the evidential test.

 4.3 If a case passes the evidential test we then apply a public interest test.
 We do this by assessing whether or not it is in the public interest to prosecute a case.
 (An example of a case that would fail the public interest test is where the individual concerned acted due to an emergency).
 If the case fails the public interest test we will not prosecute that case even if it has passed the evidential test.